epiphyt/block-control/README.md

 ## License

 Block Control is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
 See [LICENSE.md](LICENSE.md) for complete license.

+## How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/block-control)